Nuclear Surface Warfare Officer transitioning into cybersecurity

 Experience

-Cyber Officer — USS Harpers Ferry (LSD-49) 2021–2023
+Cybersecurity Officer — USS Harpers Ferry (LSD-49) 2021–2023

 • Coordinated remediation efforts and reinforced security controls across networked systems.